Work outside on one of our beautiful reserves and get closer to nature!

 Join us every Wednesday from September and fortnightly on Saturdays from 10am-1pm to manage this beautiful reserve, with its heathlands, marshes and lakes.

-Get involved with the management of the Trust's reserves in the Stroud area where there is a wonderful variety of nature reserves, from grasslands to ancient woodlands, this groups is led by Alan Sumnall and is active every Tuesday throughout the year.
+Get involved with the management of the Trust's reserves in the Slad area where there is a wonderful variety of nature reserves, from grasslands to ancient woodlands, this groups is led by Alan Sumnall and is active every Tuesday and Thursdays throughout the year.
+Our Tuesday group is currently at capacity but you would be welcome to help on Thursdays.

 Currently at capacity